markh-de/KiVar/README.md

 Each argument beginning with a character _other than_ `-` and `+` is interpreted as a **Content Specifier**.

 There can be multiple Content Specifiers in each Choice Expression.
 Their values will be concatenated with one ` ` (space) character as separator to form the resulting Content string.
 However, each choice may have only a maximum of one resulting Content assigned.
-For example: `Choice1("hello world"   foo bar)` will result in `Choice1` to be assigned the content `hello world foo bar`, but multiple assignments, such as `Choice1("hello world") Choice1(foo bar)` are invalid.
+For example: `Choice1("hello world"   foo bar)` will result in `Choice1` to be assigned the content `hello world foo bar`, but multiple content assignments to the same Choice, such as `Choice1("hello world") Choice1(foo bar)`, are invalid.
+This restriction is due to the fact that Choice Expressions can be provided in several ways (fields) and there is no guaranteed processing (concatenation) order.

 _Note:_ As arguments can be separated by _any_ number of space characters, each separation will result in a single space character in the final content, no matter how many spaces were used for the argument separation originally.
 For strings that shall be assigned in a verbatim way (such as a URL), it is highly recommended to use quoting techniques (discussed later).